KBNLresearch/isolyzer/readme.md

     +  Actual data?                      +
     ++++++++++++++++++++++++++++++++++++++

+Note that:

+* Volume descriptors are 2048 bytes each
+* Path tables are size *logicalBlockSize* each (typically 2048 bytes, but other valued are possible!).
-Path tables are 2048 bytes each; value of *pathTableSize* is number of bytes occupied by actual data (excluding padding bytes).
+* Value of *pathTableSize* is number of bytes occupied by actual data (excluding padding bytes).
+* Actual data arranged in blocks of size *logicalBlockSize*